 Three years later, the novel "De Nederlandse maagd" (The Dutch Maiden) received rave reviews both in her native Netherlands and in Germany.
 It was awarded with the prestigious AKO Literatuurprijs (AKO Literature Prize) in 2011, followed by the European Union Prize for Literature in 2014.
 With over 100.000 copies sold in the Netherlands, it has since been translated into sixteen languages, further expanding de Moor's global readership.

-In 2013, her novel “Roundhay, tuinscène" (Roundhay Garden Scene) earned a spot on the shortlist for the Libris Literatuur Prijs (Libris Literature Prize).
-The ingenious story built around the invention of cinema, was published in Germany by Hanser Verlag under the title ‘Aus dem Licht’ (Out of the Light) and very well received by both the Frankfurter Allgemeine Zeitung as the Süddeutsche Zeitung.
+In 2013, her novel "Roundhay, tuinscène" (Roundhay, Garden Scene) earned a spot on the shortlist for the Libris Literatuur Prijs (Libris Literature Prize).
+The ingenious story built around the invention of cinema, was published in Germany by Hanser Verlag under the title 'Aus dem Licht' (Out of the Light) and very well received by both the Frankfurter Allgemeine Zeitung and the Süddeutsche Zeitung.

 De Moor's mastery of the short story genre was recognized in 2016 when her collection "Gezellige verhalen" (Cozy Stories) was awarded the main Dutch prize for short stories, the Biesheuvelprijs (Biesheuvel Prize).
 This collection has since been translated into multiple languages.